-Rental and other revenues were \$61.0 million, or 10.1%, higher in 2016 as compared to 2015 primarily due to acquisitions and development properties placed in service and higher same property revenues, which increased rental and other revenues by \$35.6 million, \$15.5 million and \$15.7 million, respectively.
-Same property rental and other revenues were higher primarily due to an increase in average occupancy to 93.1% in 2016 from 92.3% in 2015, higher average GAAP rents per rentable square foot and higher termination fees.
-These increases were partly offset by lost revenue of \$5.1 million from property dispositions.
-We expect rental and other revenues to be higher in 2017 as compared to 2016 due to the full year contribution of acquisitions closed and development properties placed in service in 2016 and higher same property revenues, partly offset by lost revenue from 2016 property dispositions.
+Rental and other revenues were \$37.1 million, or 5.6%, higher in 2017 as compared to 2016 primarily due to development properties placed in service, higher same property revenues and acquisitions, which increased rental and other revenues by \$26.5 million, \$10.7 million and \$4.7 million, respectively.
+Same property rental and other revenues were higher primarily due to higher average GAAP rents per rentable square foot, higher cost recovery income and higher parking income, partly offset by lower termination fees.
+These increases were partly offset by lost revenue of \$5.6 million from property dispositions.
+We expect rental and other revenues to be higher in 2018 as compared to 2017 due to development properties placed in service and higher same property revenues, partly offset by lost revenue from property dispositions.